simonakom/movie-actor-api-postgreeDB/README.md

 3. Make sure you have "package.json" file.
 If not, run `npm init` in your terminal.
 4. Install "express": `npm install express`.
 5. Make sure "nodemon" is instaled to automatically restart the server whenever it detects changes in code files.
 If not, run `npm i nodemon -D`.
-6. Make sure you have a dev script in "package.json" in order to run nodemon via `npm run dev`
+6. Make sure you have a dev script in "package.json" in order to run nodemon via `npm run dev`:

   ```bash
     "scripts": {